LucaIanniello/xirl_conda/README.md

 ```

 The dataset will be located in `/tmp/xirl/datasets/xmagical`.
 You are free to modify the save destination, just make sure you update `config.data.root` in the pretraining config file &mdash; see `base_configs/pretrain.py`.

-**X-REAL**

-Our real-world dataset X-REAL will be released as soon as it gets approval, stay tuned!

 ## Code Navigation